KNOWING what is right isn’t as important as DOING what is right!

 Salespeople are not builders, but they do have to behave in an ethical and professional way when it comes to duty and care and skill when undertaking real estate work.

-Surely the object of selling a home is to get as much interest in it as possible, as surely the more interest one has, pushes the price up as buyers compete with one another to purchase.
+The object of selling a home is to get as much interest in it as possible, as surely the more interest one has, pushes the price up as buyers compete with one another to purchase.

 This would be a good outcome for a seller, and therefore the salesperson would be acting in the best interests of their client.